RESOURCES - PERMITS

 The Catalina Island Conservancy’s hunting program is part of a Private Lands Management (PLM) agreement approved by the California Fish and Game Commission.

-The 2025 Conservancy hunting season will be open exclusively to Catalina Island residents and capped at 200 tags, with hunting permitted from Oct.
-15 through Dec.
-15, 2025.
+The 2026 Catalina Island hunting season will be open exclusively to Island residents with hunting permitted from Saturday, Oct.
+24 through Friday, Dec.
+18, 2026.
 Private land ownership allows the Conservancy to set parameters based on conservation needs and safety, while working in consultation with community and agency partners.

 Requirements, Rules and Regulations